 For a start, ultralight backpacking (also called as lightweight backpacking) is a broad and subjecting term.
 As such, there exists no specific definition which can accurately describe it.
 This notwithstanding, it can merely mean carrying fewer gears, which ensures your safety, health, and overall comfort while on the hiking trail.

 You will find these tips quite great and handy if you are a starter in the field of the lightweight backpacking trip.
 These apply to all circumstances and not only in a PCT (Pacific Crest Trail) hiking.
 All these tips and top gear help you to save weight, either for a day trip or a multi-day one.:

 Tip #1: Weigh your gear

-Start off by weighing your gears appropriately.
+Start by weighing your gears appropriately.
 You may use the kitchen or luggage scales to do the job.
 Take note of the present B.W.
-This simply refers to every item on the backpack apart from the fuel, water, and food that are jointly called consumables.
+That refers to every item on the backpack apart from the fuel, water, and food that are jointly called consumables.

 Tip #2: Replace older gears with lighter ones

 Next, replace the more former gears with their lighter counterparts.
 As you do so, pay keen attention to the precise weights of each item.
 Your overall aim should be coming up with a total B.W. of no more than 10 pounds.
 This weight may, however, double if you choose to add some consumables.

 Gears generally become more expensive whenever they get lighter.
 Concerning this, you have to lessen the load for an extended duration of time.
 To do so, you have to replace the ‘big ticket’ item one at a time.
 In their place, fix the lighter-weight and potentially costlier model.

 Generally speaking, lighter backpacks usually are less durable.
 That means that you will pay more to leverage their services in the long run as opposed to the heavier versions.
 You, therefore, have to come to terms with this reality and make the necessary expectations.